danielpirs/langfuse-terraform-azure/README.md

 # Azure Langfuse Terraform module

+## New

+Manually add app gateway listener
+Reduced postgress server
+create domain in public ip address
+(later need to remove domain from setting)
+Need to check the import of database TF_VAR_subscription_id=

 > This module is a pre-release version and its interface may change.
 Please review the changelog between each release and create a GitHub issue for any problems or feature requests.

 This repository contains a Terraform module for deploying [Langfuse](https://langfuse.com/) - the open-source LLM observability platform - on Azure.